Driving Durham was presented to the Transit Executive Committee on March 4, 2026.

 The plan focuses on making transit easier, and the preferred transportation choice for more people, while continuing to meet the needs of current customers.

-The strategy is guided by five initiatives:
+The strategy is guided by four categories of initiatives:

 - Filling gaps in existing service.